Virgil van Dijk: Southampton defender hands in transfer request

 "As a proud professional I am insulted by the suggestion that it was me who refused to train and so feel it is important to point out the true version of events."

-Van Dijk, 26, said he handed in the request after claiming Southampton were about to fine him two weeks wages.
+Van Dijk said he handed in the request after claiming Southampton were about to fine him two weeks wages.

-"I had very much hoped to retain the good relationship I've always enjoyed with everyone at the club, especially the fans, but unfortunately in light of everything that's happened this has now been seriously affected," he added.
+"I had very much hoped to retain the good relationship I've always enjoyed with everyone at the club, especially the fans, but unfortunately in light of everything that's happened this has now been seriously affected."

-The former Celtic player has been strongly linked with a move to Liverpool this summer, although the Anfield club said they ended their interest in June.
+The former Celtic player has been strongly linked with a move to Liverpool this summer as well as attracting interest from Premier League champions Chelsea and Manchester City.

+However the Anfield club said they ended their interest in June after Saints said they were going to report them to the Premier League for making an alleged illegal approach.

+And at the weekend Reds boss Jurgen Klopp said he was happy with his centre-back options.

 The Saints have said in the past that they will not sell Van Dijk.

-He signed a new six-year contract in May 2016, having joined Southampton for £13m in September 2015.
+He signed a new six-year contract in May 2016, having joined Southampton for £13m from Celtic in September 2015.

-Premier League champions Chelsea and Manchester City have been heavily linked with the player, but City's interest had cooled as they were not prepared to pay as high a fee as Liverpool.

-Van Dijk missed the final five months of the 2016-17 season after picking up an ankle injury following a challenge by Leicester City's Jamie Vardy in his side's 3-0 win at St Mary's on 22 January.
+Van Dijk missed the final five months of the 2016-17 season after picking up an ankle injury following a challenge by Leicester City's Jamie Vardy in Southampton's 3-0 win at St Mary's on 22 January.

 It forced him to miss the EFL Cup final loss to Manchester United at Wembley.